Here you can find some teaching materials for my courses.

 A short guide and tips for writing philosophy papers for my courses: How to write a good philosophy paper.

-Oslo Vaerens 2021/2022: Filosofisk logikk og matematikkens filosofi (Philosophical Logic and Mathematical Philosophy)
+Oslo Spring 2021/2022: Filosofisk logikk og matematikkens filosofi (Philosophical Logic and Mathematical Philosophy)

-This course (attended by both advanced undergraduates and masters students) concentrates on the problems posed by mathematics as abstract discipline from both an epistemological and ontological standpoint.
+This course (for advanced undergraduates and masters students) concentrates on the problems posed by mathematics as abstract discipline from both an epistemological and ontological standpoint.

 Week 1.
 Introduction: Mathematics as a philosophical problem.
 Notes.